ironicbadger/pms-wiki/docs/02-tech-stack/snapraid.md

 ## What about SnapRAIDs drive pooling?

-SnapRAID offers a drive pooling feature that on the face of it looks like it makes MergerFS superfluous to requirements.
+SnapRAID offers a drive pooling feature that on the face of it looks like it makes mergerfs superfluous to requirements.
 However, the pooling feature by SnapRAID creates a read only virtual view of the files in your array using symbolic links and is therefore unsuitable for real usage.

-## Using SnapRAID with MergerFS and ZFS
+## Using SnapRAID with mergerfs and ZFS

-If, like me, you have a large collection of media files *and* some more high churn datasets then consider the more advanced implementation detailed in *Advanced Configuration -> [Using ZFS with MergerFS](../advanced/combine-zfs-and-others.md)*.
+If, like me, you have a large collection of media files *and* some more high churn datasets then consider the more advanced implementation detailed in *Advanced Configurations -> [Using ZFS with mergerfs](../05-advanced/combine-zfs-and-others.md)*.
 This combines a SnapRAID protected array of data disks and a ZFS mirror to have the cake and eat it too.

 [^1]: [snapraid.it](https://www.snapraid.it/)
 [^2]: [SnapRAID compared](https://www.snapraid.it/compare)